irfantoor/test/README.md

 An example php file, is included here to serve as a fast example of how you can use the unit tests.

-Filename: examples/TestMyClass.php
+Filename: examples/MyClassTest.php
-Note: filename must match with the test class name, i.e. the filename implies that the test class defined int the file is: TestMyClass
+Note: filename must match with the test class name, i.e. the filename implies that the test class defined int the file is: MyClassTest

 ```php
 <?php